 “Boys are desperately looking for validation of their manhood,” warns Dave Willis, a relationship coach and former pastor.

-In his newly released book Raising Boys Who Respect Girls Willis writes, “The Locker Room Mentality exists, and its temptation is a great pull toward the darker side in the war for our sons’ hearts and souls.
+In his book Raising Boys Who Respect Girls Willis writes, “The Locker Room Mentality exists, and its temptation is a great pull toward the darker side in the war for our sons’ hearts and souls.
 We need to know that the Locker Room Mentality has temptation only because it promises to meet a need that stems from a healthy desire.
 Our sons want to know what it means to be a real man, and they’re longing for someone to show them what it actually means.”

 Even when they don't join in, our boys can be left feeling confused, discouraged or marginalized for holding to higher standards and a higher view of women.